The Orpheus Syndrome: Plot

-In a house in New York State, film industry veterans Max (Tim Russ) and Laura (Cherry Jones) argue over an unknown subject, culminating with Max jumping off the balcony to his death.
+In New York State, film industry veterans Max (Tim Russ) and Laura (Cherry Jones) argue over an unknown subject, culminating with Max jumping off the balcony to his death.
 A week later, Laura visits their mutual friend Arthur Liptin (Nick Nolte), a reclusive visual effects artist and co-founder of their company, Lights and Motion (LAM).
 She claims the dispute with Max was about their impending divorce and, feeling guilty, asks Arthur to recreate Max's likeness for therapeutic reasons.
-Two weeks later, Laura receives an uncannily realistic bust of Max, and uses it to unlock his laptop.
-It is revealed in a flashback that Max confronted her with some evidence he found, which could incriminate her in a 40-year-old incident.
-She tried to kill him with poisoned tea and Max, knowing he would die anyway, jumped head first down to the rocks below their house, smashing his face so that she could not use it to access his laptop.
-In the present, she manages to delete the evidence, a digital copy of behind-the-scenes footage of the unfinished 1980s film Dragonfish.
+Two weeks later, Laura receives an uncannily realistic bust of Max and uses it to unlock his laptop.

+It is revealed in a flashback that Max confronted Laura over proofs that would incriminate her in a forty-year-old incident.
+She tried to kill him with poisoned tea and Max, knowing he would die anyway, jumped headfirst to the rocks below their house, smashing his face so that she could not use it to access his laptop.
+In the present, Laura manages to delete the evidence, a digital copy of behind-the-scenes footage of the unfinished 1980s film Dragonfish.
 She then calls the archives department of LAM, now going after the original film reel.

 Three weeks prior, Charlie (Natasha Lyonne) works at a barbershop and is tasked with taking a bag of hair to a farmhouse.
-The farmhouse is actually the workshop of Arthur, who had just returned from burying Max.
+The farmhouse is actually the workshop of Arthur, who has just returned from burying Max.
 Charlie partakes in his grief-driven drinking and they bond.
 Fascinated by his work, she convinces the old man to hire her as his assistant.
-A week later, she witnesses Laura ask Arthur for Max's bust, and can tell that she is lying.
-As they work on the sculpture, Arthur tells Charlie of their history together: Arthur was filming what was to be his directorial debut in 1989, the monster movie Dragonfish, and the young lead actress, Lily Albern (Rowan Blanchard), had difficulties finishing a scene in a water tank.
+A week later, she witnesses Laura commissioning Max's bust and realizes she is lying.

+As they work on the sculpture, Arthur tells Charlie of his past: Arthur was filming what was to be his directorial debut in 1989, the monster movie Dragonfish, and the lead actress, Lily Albern (Rowan Blanchard), had difficulties finishing a scene in a water tank.
 She was pressured to continue by a frustrated Arthur, with Max and Laura present.
-She eventually drowned, leading Arthur to quit the film industry out of guilt.
-Charlie notes that his personal project, the experimental stop-motion feature he calls The Orpheus Syndrome, is rife with allegories of the incident, deducing he is still trying to cope, and tells him to "revisit the past to get past it".
-Two weeks pass and Charlie delivers the finished head to Laura.
+Lily eventually drowned, leading Arthur to quit the film industry out of guilt.
+Charlie notes that his personal project, the experimental stop-motion feature he calls The Orpheus Syndrome, is rife with allegories of the incident.
+Deducing he is still trying to cope, she tells him to "revisit the past to get past it".
+Two weeks pass and Charlie delivers the bust to Laura.